 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is the gradual and permanent loss of kidney function.
-Normally, the kidneys turn fluid, chemicals, and waste from your blood into urine.
-When you have chronic kidney disease (CKD), your kidneys do not function properly.
+Normally, the kidneys remove fluid, chemicals, and waste from your blood.
+These wastes are turned into urine by your kidneys.
 CKD may worsen over time and lead to kidney failure.

 Common symptoms include the following:

 - Changes in how often you need to urinate

 - Swelling in your arms, legs, or feet

 - Shortness of breath

 - Fatigue or weakness